nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 The days of "not your keys, not your coins" are over.
 Perhaps it is more fitting now to say:

 **"Not your keys, not your descriptors, not your coins".**

-===

-*Nunchuk (Engineering) Journal is a collection of articles that discuss all things technical in Bitcoin.
-The journal documents our thought processes in the creation of Nunchuk, how things impact the user, and observations about the industry at large.
-You can download the Nunchuk wallet by visiting our website at https://nunchuk.io .*